junxit/us-congress-bills-114/bill.md

   - **(3)** any foreign state.
 - **(b)** *Secretary* The term “Secretary” means the Secretary of Labor.
 - **(c)** *Veteran* The term “veteran” has the meaning given such term under section 101 of title 38, United States Code.

-## § 8.
-Limitation on awards and bonuses paid to senior executive employees of Department of Veterans Affairs

-Section 705 of the Veterans Access, Choice, and Accountability Act of 2014 (Public Law 113–146; 38 U.S.C.
-703 note) is amended by striking the period at the end and inserting the following: , “of which, during fiscal year 2016, not more than an aggregate amount of $2,000,000 may be paid to employees of the Department of Veterans Affairs who are members of the Senior Executive Service.”.